Ryan Nall

-Ryan Nall (born December 27, 1995) is an American football fullback who is a free agent.
-He played college football at Oregon State.
+Ryan Nall (born December 27, 1995) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Oregon State Beavers, and played in the NFL for the Chicago Bears.

-Early years
+Early life

 Nall was raised by his mother and father (Teri and Fred) with four siblings (two half-brothers, one brother, and one sister).
 He attended Central Catholic High School in Portland, Oregon, where he played high school football for the Rams.

 As a senior, he rushed for 1,684 yards and 22 touchdowns, leading Central Catholic to their first state title in 60 years.
 He was named the Oregon Sports Awards Prep Football Player of the Year.
 Along with football, he also played basketball.
 On August 10, 2013, he committed to play football for the Oregon State Beavers, choosing it over Portland State and Wyoming.

 College career

 Nall did not play as a true freshman in 2014 and chose to redshirt.
 As a redshirt freshman in 2015, Nall played in 11 games, rushing for 455 yards on 73 carries, scoring three touchdowns.
 He also caught seven passes for 109 yards.

 In 2016, he appeared in 10 games, missing two due to injury.
 He finished the year with 951 rushing yards and 13 touchdowns on 147 carries along with 214 receiving yards on 22 receptions with two total touchdowns.

 As a redshirt junior in 2017, he played in 11 games, rushing for 810 yards and eight touchdowns on 165 carries along with catching 27 passes for 240 yards and two touchdowns.
-After the season, he declared for the 2018 NFL Draft.
+After the season, he declared for the 2018 NFL draft.

 Nall ranks eighth in Oregon State history with 2,216 rushing yards.